 - Be working in an organisation based in England, Wales and Northern Ireland, Channel Islands or Isle of Man.

 The Burdett Trust for Nursing is an independent charitable trust that makes grants to support nurse-led projects focused on supporting the nursing contribution to healthcare.
-The Trust aims to use its funds to empower nurses and through this to make significant improvements to the patient care environment.
+The Trust aims to use its funds to empower nurses and make significant improvements to the patient care environment.

-The number of people living with complex, multiple heath conditions is increasing.
-Advances in medicine mean that more people, of all ages, are living with complex health needs; something which is exacerbated by an ageing population and lifestyle changes.
+The number of people living with complex, multiple health conditions is increasing.
 It is estimated that three million people in the UK have three or more long-term conditions, whether physical or mental/psychological/cognitive.
 People living in more socially deprived areas are at greater risk of developing such conditions.